 (2) In this Division references to a safety and health representative for the mine or a safety and health representative for a mine include a safety and health representative elected for a group of employees pursuant to a scheme under section 55A if any member of the group works at the mine concerned.

-[Section 62A inserted by No. 68 of 2004 s.
+[Section 62A inserted: No. 68 of 2004 s.
 62.]

 63. Functions of committees